dsbutler101/grit/README.md

   gitlab_project_id         = "YOUR_PROJECT_ID"
   gitlab_runner_description = "grit-runner"
   gitlab_runner_tags        = []
+  name                      = "test-name"
 }
 ```

 ### Dev

 Dev use cases setup a piece of the runner infrastructure which is
-convienient for development and debugging.
+convenient for development and debugging.
 For example setting up an
 Instance Group for Fleeting on the system of choice, outputting just
 the credential necessary to access the raw resources.